Recurrent erythematous papules and nodules on the back of right lower leg

 DISCUSSION:

-Erythema induratum (EI) was first described in 1855 by Bazin prior to the identification of tuberculids.1,2 Although initially associated with pulmonary tuberculosis, there has been much debate over the role of Mycobacterium tuberculosis in the pathogenesis of EI.
-In the early 1900s, Whitfield3,4 and Galloway5 distinguished cases of EI unrelated to Mycobacterium tuberculosis infection as a separate clinical entity from those associated with tuberculosis.
-Four decades later in 1945, Montgomery6 proposed the term nodular vasculitis to describe cases of EI lacking evidence of tuberculin origin.
-The relationship of EI with Mycobacterium tuberculosis has since been solidified by isolation of mycobacterial deoxyribonucleic acid (DNA) from EI biopsies via polymerase chain reaction (PCR), yet most clinicians use the term EI and nodular vasculitis interchangeably regardless of etiology.7 Today, cases of EI are most prevalent in populations with a higher incidence of tuberculosis.8
+Erythema induratum (EI) was first described in 1855 by Bazin, prior to the identification of tuberculids.
+Although initially linked to pulmonary tuberculosis, there has been considerable debate regarding the role of Mycobacterium tuberculosis in EI’s pathogenesis.
+In the early 1900s, Whitfield and Galloway distinguished cases of EI not related to *Mycobacterium tuberculosis* infection, categorizing them as a separate clinical entity.
+Four decades later, Montgomery proposed the term nodular vasculitis to describe cases of EI lacking evidence of tuberculin origin.
+Despite the recent isolation of mycobacterial DNA from EI biopsies using polymerase chain reaction (PCR), many clinicians still use EI and nodular vasculitis interchangeably, regardless of etiology.
+Today, EI cases are most common in populations with a higher incidence of tuberculosis.

-The clinical picture of EI is characterized by tender, violaceous nodules and plaques most commonly affecting the posterior lower legs of adolescent or perimenopausal women.2,7 Lesions have a tendency to ulcerate and drain.
-Spontaneous resolution of lesions is common within a few months leaving areas of postinflammatory hyper-pigmentation and atrophic scarring.8 EI runs a chronic, recurrent course in which lesions return every 3 to 4 months over the span of many years.8 Histopathological examination of EI demonstrates a predominant lobular panniculitis with granulomatous inflammation.
-A neutrophilic vasculitis is usually present and affects contiguous small and medium-sized vessels.7,9,10 Necrosis of fat lobule adipocytes may also be present and occasionally form palisading granulomas.8-10
+Clinically, EI presents with tender, violaceous nodules and plaques, primarily affecting the posterior lower legs of adolescent or perimenopausal women.
+The lesions often ulcerate and drain, with spontaneous resolution typically occurring within a few months, leading to post-inflammatory hyperpigmentation and atrophic scarring.
+EI tends to have a chronic, recurrent course, with lesions reappearing every 3 to 4 months over many years.
+Histopathological examination reveals predominant lobular panniculitis with granulomatous inflammation, often accompanied by neutrophilic vasculitis affecting small and medium-sized vessels.
+Necrosis of fat lobule adipocytes may also occur, sometimes resulting in palisading granulomas.

 TREATMENT: